ta4h1r/insight-consulting-demo/README.md

 ### **Database**

 - MySQL database to store quiz and question data.
-- The schema is initialized using `create_database.sql`.
+- The schema is initialized using `quiz-data.sql`.
+You may use the utility script `refresh-data.sh -f /path/to/quiz-data.json` to update the database whenever changes are made to the `quiz-data.json` file.

 ---